 What Gym Addiction Does To Your Body

-Professor Aaron Coutts specialises in sport and exercise science at the University of Technology Sydney.
-He says that these endorphins are often known as the ‘happy hormones’ in which people can get addicted to early on.
+Professor Aaron Coutts specialises in sports and exercise science at the University of Technology Sydney.
+He says that these endorphins are often known as the ‘happy hormones’ to which people can get addicted too early on.

 Fitness addiction tends to affect those who embark more on endurance training but professor Coutts warns that gym addiction can also be a real possibility.

-“It can happen if you gym extremely hard twice a day for everyday without recovery,” he explains.
+“It can happen if you gym extremely hard twice a day, every day without recovery,” he explains.

 More specifically this can happen with extreme resistance training or endurance training.
 There’s no set amount of time a person needs to spend in the gym before they’re deemed an addict though as it’s all relative.